 You use OWL tokens to pay for fees on the platform, and 1 OWL always equals 1 USD.
 Gnosis doesn’t collect the token fees but instead burns them, taking them out of circulation.
 You can also pay your fee with any other ERC20 token.
 When you choose this option, Gnosis buys GNO with your fees and burns the GNO.

 Ideally, this burning and staking mechanism will limit the GNO supply, increasing its value.
-On the other hand, Gnosis will adjust the OWL distribution to ensure that it always is at $1.
+On the other hand, Gnosis will adjust the OWL distribution to ensure that it always is at one dollar.

 Gnosis Team & Progress

-The team includes quite a list of reputable advisors including Joseph Lubin (Ethereum co-founder and ConsenSys founder) and Vitalik Buterin (Ethereum founder and chief scientist.)
+The team includes quite a list of reputable advisors including Joseph Lubin (Ethereum co-founder and ConsenSys founder) and Vitalik Buterin (Ethereum founder and chief scientist).
+The website no longer lists these advisors, however.

 Augur is Gnosis’s main competitor.
 With a slightly earlier start, the Augur team is also creating a prediction markets platform.
 Some argue that with a fairer token distribution and decentralized oracles, Augur is the less centralized of the two.